SamuelChan123/bikeshareapp/SeasonsRidership.md

 			<br><br>2.
 Passholder Type.
 Due to the excellent climate of the LA area, autumn is generally a great time to ride a bike and hence bike share, leading to a greater influx of monthly passes acquired (and thus rides ridden with monthly passes) than in any other season.
 Walk-ups are more common than monthly passes (relative to other months) in the spring because many riders generally stop their renewal of monthly passes in the winter, not renewing it until there is a wider window of leisure time/good weather (summer season).

 			<br><br>3.
 Good biking temperatures in the autumn, summer, and some of spring leads to an increase in the number of rides for a given duration in those more temperate seasons.

+			<br><br>4.
+Since rides in the spring and winter are substantially fewer in number than in summer/spring, it is more possible for the data set could be skewed due to a few outliers.

 			</p>
 			</div>